Medication Search: Gleevec

-Each scored tablet contains imatinib 100 mg.
+Each scored tablet contains 100 mg of imatinib.
 Nonmedicinal ingredients: cellulose (microcrystalline), colloidal silicon dioxide, crospovidone, hydroxypropyl methylcellulose, magnesium stearate, ferric oxide red, ferric oxide yellow, polyethylene glycol, and talc.

-Each scored tablet contains imatinib 400 mg.
+Each scored tablet contains 400 mg of imatinib.
 Nonmedicinal ingredients: cellulose (microcrystalline), colloidal silicon dioxide, crospovidone, hydroxypropyl methylcellulose, magnesium stearate, ferric oxide red, ferric oxide yellow, polyethylene glycol, and talc.